new-coyote/nuevo-coyote/site/workshop/nonprofit-anonymous.md

 eleventyExcludeFromCollections: false

 ---
-This workshop was presented as a breakout session at the 2021 WVDO Regional Conference.
+This workshop was originally presented as a breakout session at the 2021 WVDO Regional Conference.

 ## About The Presentation